Updated: November 16, 2016

 The following statement summarizes the progress made by the query currently running in session 54.
 To do this, it calculates the total number of output rows from all threads for each node, and compares it to the estimated number of output rows for that node.

---Run this in a different session than the session in which your query is running.
+--Run this in a different session than the session in which your query is running. --Note that you may need to change session id 54 below with the session id you want to monitor.
 SELECT node_id,physical_operator_name, SUM(row_count) row_count, SUM(estimate_row_count) AS estimate_row_count, CAST(SUM(row_count)*100 AS float)/SUM(estimate_row_count) FROM sys.dm_exec_query_profiles WHERE session_id=54 GROUP BY node_id,physical_operator_name ORDER BY node_id;